SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

      ...
   }

-This kind of functionnality is for instance used in the VexRiscv pipeline to dynamicaly create things.
+This kind of functionality is for instance used in the VexRiscv pipeline to dynamicaly create things.

 User space netlist analysis
 --------------------------------------------------------------

 The SpinalHDL datamodel is also readable during usertime elaboration.
-Here is is an example which will find the shortest logical path (in therms of clock cycles) to travel through a list of signals.
+Here is is an example which will find the shortest logical path (in terms of clock cycles) to travel through a list of signals.
 In the given case, it is to analyse the latency of the VexRiscv FPU design.

 .. code-block:: scala